 Executive Compensation Arrangements

-We entered into new employment agreements with each of our NEOs effective January 29, 2018, which superseded in their entirety their prior employment arrangements with us.
-The employment agreements provide for base salaries, target cash incentives, benefit plan participation, as well as certain additional benefits, as described below.
+During 2019, we were party to employment agreements with each of our NEOs, which provide for base salaries, target cash incentives, benefit plan participation, as well as certain additional benefits, as described below.

-Keith R. Leonard Jr.
+Keith R. Leonard, Jr.